jgbaldwinbrown/slice/Readme.md

 my_slice = extend_slice(my_slice, &b[0], 3)
 ```

+Alternatively, append or extend to the left end of a slice using 'lappend' and 'lextend'

 ### Extracting elements from a slice

 Extract all elements from a slice to an array with  the `slice_extract` function: